International Undergraduates as Nondegree Students

-International students who wish to enroll in Academic English, Undergraduate Pathway or Graduate Pathway programs should contact INTO Oregon State University at email@example.com for further information.
+International students who wish to enroll in Academic English, Undergraduate Pathway, Undergraduate Transfer Program or Graduate Pathway programs should contact INTO Oregon State University at firstname.lastname@example.org for further information.

 Admission of International Undergraduate Students

 International students are admitted to OSU based on meeting the minimum OSU academic requirements, English language proficiency requirements and evidence of funding requirements (if an F-1 or J-1 visa is needed).
-Visit the Office of International Admissions online at http://admissions.oregonstate.edu/?q=international/.
+Visit the Office of International Admissions website.

 In general, international applicants must have completed their high school diploma or secondary school certificate with a minimum 3.0 on a 4.0 scale, an average "B" grade (A–F), or the equivalent.

-Applicants transferring from a recognized college or university outside the U.S. must have a cumulative grade-point average of 2.5, meet OSU's math requirement for transfer students (if you have earned 36 or more transferrable credits) AND be eligible to return to the most recent institution attended.
+Applicants transferring from a recognized college or university outside the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math requirement for transfer students (if you have earned 24 or more transferrable quarter credits) and be eligible to return to the most recent institution attended.

-Applicants transferring from a regionally accredited college or university in the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math and writing requirements for transfer students (if you have earned 36 or more transferrable credits), AND be eligible to return to the most recent institution attended.
+Applicants transferring from a regionally accredited college or university in the U.S. must have a cumulative grade-point average of 2.25, meet OSU's math and writing requirements for transfer students (if you have earned 24 or more transferrable quarter credits), and be eligible to return to the most recent institution attended.